4lex4/scantailor-advanced/README.md

    feature from ver.
 Enhanced.
    Now thumbnails is shown evenly.

+6. Fixed other bugs of Enhanced and Featured versions.

 * ##### Light and Dark color schemes
  You can choose a desired color scheme in settings.